In the UK we eat over 5 billion bananas every year. How much do you know about this delicious and versatile fruit?

-1. A third of bananas sold in the UK are Fairtrade
+1. A third of bananas sold in the UK is Fairtrade

-That comes to around 240,000 metric tonnes.
-All bananas sold at Waitrose, Co-op, Ocado and Sainsbury’s are Fairtrade.
+That comes to around 231,000 metric tonnes.
+All bananas sold at Sainsbury’s, Waitrose, Co-op and Ocado are Fairtrade.
 Other shops sell Fairtrade bananas too so make sure to look out for the FAIRTRADE Mark.

 3. Use banana skins to calm itchy mosquito bites